Nishanth21D/Computer_Vision/README.md

 # Computer_Vision
-A repository with computer vision-related projects
+A repository with computer vision and ML-related projects